-Washington Wins Election to
+Washington Wins Election to House from Fort Cumberland!

 FREDERICKSBURG, 1758-George Washington, son of Augustine and Mary Ball Washington, has been elected to the Virginia House of Burgesses while serving with the British regulars at Fort Cumberland.
-Although urged by friends to return to the colony of Virginia and "show his face," Washington opted to remain with his men and was successful in winning a seat in the House from Frederick County
+His friends urged him to return to Virginia and "show his face," fearing that he would lose the election.
+But he chose to stay with his men, and was still successful in winning a seat in the House.